MicrosoftDocs/fabric-docs/docs/data-warehouse/transactions.md

 ## Cross-database query transaction support

 [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] supports transactions that span across databases that are within the same workspace including reading from the [SQL analytics endpoint of the Lakehouse](data-warehousing.md#sql-analytics-endpoint-of-the-lakehouse).
-Every [Lakehouse](../data-engineering/lakehouse-overview.md) has one SQL analytics endpoint and each workspace can have more than one lakehouse.
+Every [Lakehouse](../data-engineering/lakehouse-overview.md) has one read-only SQL analytics endpoint.
+Each workspace can have more than one lakehouse.

 ## DDL support within transactions